-In areas where pumping is causing exceedances, the GSA will issue Corrective Subsidence Management Orders (CSMO) as part of an enforcement effort.
+In areas where pumping is causing exceedances, the GSA will issue Corrective Management Orders (CMO) as part of an enforcement effort.

 - 4.1.
-Investigation: The GSA will review subsidence monitoring data in all subsidence management areas quarterly to determine the threat of exceedance of Interim Milestones, Measurable Objectives and Minimum Thresholds.
+Investigation: The GSA will review water level monitoring data in all subsidence management areas quarterly to determine the threat of exceedance of Interim Milestones, Measurable Objectives and Minimum Thresholds.
 If the GSA determines that an Interim Milestone has been or could be exceeded across an Area, GSA staff will conduct an investigation to determine if pumping from one or more wells is contributing to the exceedance.
 A report on the investigation will be made available for public review. - 4.2.
 Notice of Exceedance: If it is determined that pumping from one or more wells are causing the exceedance, the GSA will provide notice within 30 days to the identified well owner(s).
-This notice will indicate that, based on the draft report, the GSA intends to adopt a Corrective Subsidence Management Order for the identified well or wells.
+This notice will indicate that, based on the draft report, the GSA intends to adopt a Corrective Management Order (CMO) for the identified well or wells.
 Landowners will then be given the opportunity to appeal the draft determination with a suitable technical analysis.
 Landowners will have 60 days to review and comment on the draft report. - 4.3.
-Corrective Subsidence Management Order: GSA staff will develop a proposed Corrective Subsidence Management Order (CSMO) to be proposed for adoption by the Board, subject to review and comment by affected property owners and members of the public.
-The Corrective Subsidence Management Order will include the following elements: - 4.3.1.
+Corrective Management Order: GSA staff will develop a proposed Corrective Management Order to be proposed for adoption by the Board, subject to review and comment by affected property owners and members of the public.
+The CMO will include the following elements: - 4.3.1.
 If not already metered and registered, all non-domestic wells within the affected area shall be required to be metered and registered.
 Registration shall include designation of whether the well is extracting from the upper or lower aquifers or combination of both.
 Registration must also include delineation of areas that receive irrigation from each registered well. - 4.3.2.
-Wells subject to the CSMO shall have the following restrictions of use: - (1) When 50% of the allowable cumulative subsidence in a subsidence management area has been documented to have occurred.
-No recharge credits or Tier 1 transitional pumping allocations pumping will be allowed in the lower aquifer.
-No transfers of groundwater credits into the affected area
+Wells subject to the CSMO shall have the following restrictions of use: - (1) When water levels reach 75% of the MT elevation set for that area has been documented to have occurred or at least 2 wells have gone dry in the area, a review of all domestic wells in the area will be conducted.
+Groundwater monitoring If surface water is available to the areas that receive groundwater irrigation, it must be used first, prior to any groundwater pumping.
+No new wells will be permitted in the impacted aquifer. - (2) When water levels exceed 100% of MT level In an area or at least 4 wells have gone dry, no recharge credits pumping will be allowed in the impacted aquifer.
+Exceedances of annual allocations will result in an equal reduction in the following year allocation.